mehalter/mehalter.com/public/man/micah.1.md

           and SQL Server

         * I developed several perl scripts as needed by team members

-    **Georgia Tech Research Institute** - _Student Research Assistant_ - _Aug 2016-May 2017_

-        * I researched and implemented a crime forecasting system using Python and PostgreSQL

-        * I worked on the development of a wearable technology based 911 communication tool using Python and PostgreSQL

-    **The Boeing Company** - _IT Intern_ - _May 2016-Aug 2016_

         * I documented and executed an upgrade plan for the company's identity management servers